ThomasForselius/project-1/README.md

 This is the README.md descriptive file of the project FriendFeud;
 an original web project from Thomas Forselius, studying font-end webdevelopement at CodeInstitute.

+The homepage can be found on the following link: [FriendFeud](http://www.friendfeud.se)

 # Table of Contents

 >1.
 [What is FriendFeud?](#what-is-it)